bet-no-loss/bet-no-loss/README.md

 ## License

 *Bet-no-loss* is released under the terms of the MIT license.
-See COPYING for more information or see https://opensource.org/licenses/MIT.
+See COPYING for more information or https://opensource.org/licenses/MIT .

 ## Links